daydreaming-experiment/app/README.md

 daydreaming
 ===========

-Android app for Mind-Wandering experiment
+Android app for Mind-Wandering experiment.
+In development.